minprog/cs50x-1718-1819/problems/cash/cash.md

 ![Pseudocode for Cash](pseudo.png){: style="max-width:300px"}

+### Implementation

-To get started, create a file called `cash.c` and insert a standard `main` function.
+To get started implementing this algorithm, create a file called `cash.c` and insert a standard `main` function.
 Atop that `main` insert the following variables:

 	int count = 0;
 	int amount = 32;